Part III

 The work of integration is not about choosing between opposites, but learning to navigate their interplay with nuance and presence.

-The five axes below are offered not as a complete list, but as living mirrors—entry points into a wider, infinite field of archetypal dynamics.
 Each one offers a way to gauge the self in relation to the other, to your environment, and to the greater patterns shaping your inner and outer worlds.

-Over-reliance on internal Masculine may crystallize into rigidity, control, or emotional distance.
-Unanchored Feminine may drift into passivity, overwhelm, or porous boundaries.
+Over-reliance on internal Structure/Yang may crystallize into rigidity, control, or emotional distance.

 These dynamics echo the interplay between Sage and Lover, or Warrior and Mystic—where clarity without connection becomes brittle, and openness without grounding loses coherence.